castrojo/bazzite-dx/README.md

 Experimentation and reckless feeding.
 PRs gladly welcomed.
 Not sure how many people would be interested in this so I guess we'll find out.

+# Current Status

+Working on a base image first before trying the desktop parts.
+The more people dive in the faster we can get there. 😄

 ## Current Ideas

 - hyperscale sig provides newer kernels, we don't need to stay old old.